 2. Simplify vulnerability prioritization and management

 Streamline your security efforts and prioritize vulnerabilities effectively using risk-based management.
-This approach analyzes vulnerabilities alongside factors like external exposure and access rights, highlighting the most critical threats.
+This approach analyzes and prioritizes vulnerabilities alongside factors like external exposure and access rights, highlighting the most critical threats.
 By focusing on these high-risk issues first, you can significantly reduce alert fatigue, optimize resource allocation, and maintain robust security in complex cloud environments.

 3. Automate patch management